Emagjby/static-profile-card-app/Solution/README.md

 ## Key Notes
 - **Beyond the requirements:** This implementation includes additional interactivity (`Follow` button), design features (hover effects, cover photo), and scalable architecture (modularized components).
 These are not required by the project objectives but add value to the user experience and code maintainability
 - **Simplified Interaction:** While this project remains static at its core, adding interactivity (via the "Follow" toggle) demonstrates how the application can be extended.

+## License

+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file in the parent directory for details.